 Power Pedal Start

-More riding practice
+More riding and power start practice

 Goal: Execute correct power pedal starts on downhill, level, and slight uphill areas

-Goal: they can shift thru all their rear gears
+Goal: they can shift thru all their rear gears while riding on a relatively level area.

 Try left shifter – bigger jumps between gear ranges.